6 Methods to Add More Protein to your Diet

-Instead of choosing a regular yoghurt with considerably less protein content, opt for this instead.
+Instead of choosing a regular yogurt with considerably less protein content, opt for this instead.

-You can even substitute cream, milk, cream cheese, mayo and sour cream for Greek yoghurt, it has a slightly sour taste, but is quite nice actually.
+You can even substitute cream, milk, cream cheese, mayo and sour cream for Greek yogurt, it has a slightly sour taste but is quite nice actually.

 Tip #4: Drink Some Protein Shakes